Cyb3rPanda/Learning-GitHub/GitBash_Commands.md

 5. How can I clone a directory from a repository of GitHub (Web)?

-The directory /c/github/Learning-Python was created by using the command "got clone".
+The directory /c/github/Learning-Python was created by using the command "git clone".
 You should code first the comand "git clone" and then the URL that is available when you choose a repository in GitHub.

 *********************************************************************************
 RodriguezJL@LT-RODRIGUEZJL MINGW64 /c/github